Version December 2, 2019

-1.1 SensUs, SensUs 2019 and the SensUs competition are defined as the SensUs project as a whole.
+1.1 SensUs, SensUs 2020, SensUs Student Competition and the SensUs Competition are defined as the SensUs project as a whole.

-1.6 A team supervisor is defined as the university professor (full, associate, or assistant) who has sole educational end responsibility for the activities of a SensUs team.
+1.6 A Team Supervisor or Supervisor is defined as the university professor (full, associate, or assistant) who has sole educational end responsibility for the activities of a SensUs Team.

-1.7 A team coach is defined as a person with a coaching or guiding role towards the team.
+1.7 A team Coach or Coach is defined as a person with a coaching or guiding role towards the Team.

 2. Team composition

-2.1.1 Students can participate in a team when they are enrolled in a Bachelor’s or Master’s program during the SensUs Competition or 2) have finished their Bachelor's program during the SensUs Competition and will start their Master's program in the consecutive academic year.
+2.1.1 Students can participate in a Team when they 1) are enrolled in a Bachelor’s or Master’s program during the SensUs Competition or 2) have finished their Bachelor's program during the SensUs Competition and will start their Master's program in the consecutive academic year.

 2.4 Teams are shown on the SensUs website.
 Team members should explicitly make clear whether they consent to be shown on the SensUs website by signing the “Sign for SensUs 2020” document.
 This includes names, surnames, and pictures.

-2.5 Each team chooses a team name.
-This name will be used to represent the team in public, e.g. on the SensUs website and during the Contest Event.
+2.5 Each Team chooses a Team name.
+This name will be used to represent the Team in public, e.g. on the SensUs website and during the SensUs Contest.

-3.2 A biosensor system must meet the requirements defined in the Analytical Aim section in the Information Package to be allowed to the Contest Event.
+3.2 A biosensor system must meet the requirements defined in the Analytical Aim section in the Information Package to be allowed to the SensUs Contest.

-3.2.1 Teams are not allowed to use an assay kit with unknown composition.
-A biosensor system is only admitted to the Contest Event when the team knows the molecular composition of all reagents and can disclose all assay processes used in the biosensor.
+3.2.1 Teams are not allowed to use an assay kit with an unknown composition.
+A biosensor system is only admitted to the SensUs Contest when the Team knows the molecular composition of all reagents and can disclose all assay processes used in the biosensor.

 3.2.2 Teams may use biomaterials from external sources (e.g. antibodies) in their biosensor system, given that the requirement under 3.2.1 is met.

-3.3 The Contest Event includes the testing of prototype biosensor systems and presentations for an audience.
+3.3 The SensUs Contest includes the testing of prototype biosensor systems and presentations for an audience.

-3.4 Teams will be judged on data extracted from their biosensor system during the Contest Event and on supporting information, e.g. Team Results Document, posters and presentations.
+3.4 Teams will be judged on data extracted from their biosensor system during the SensUs Contest and on supporting information, e.g. Team Results Document, posters and presentations.

-3.4.1 The jury is composed by the SensUs organization with the intention of creating a judgement with representation of different stakeholders, e.g. university professors, representatives from companies and healthcare representatives.
+3.4.1 The jury is composed by the SensUs Organization with the intention of creating a judgment with the representation of different stakeholders, e.g. university professors, representatives from companies and healthcare representatives.

-3.5 Travelling to and from the Netherlands should be arranged and paid for by the participating teams themselves.
-The SensUs organization arranges a stay for the teams during the Contest Event.
+3.5 Traveling to and from the Netherlands should be arranged and paid for by the participating Teams themselves.
+The SensUs Organization arranges a stay for the Teams during the SensUs Innovation Days.